johannalongmuir/Johannasfuntimeintellijcheatsheet/Exercise.md

 # Practice shortcuts exercise

+The exercises are intended to be completed in order however if you wish to complete in any order, note that the naming might be slightly different.

 ### 1: Using Quick Info
 - Go to the [Cinema](src/main/java/Refactoring/Cinema.java) class method `showingBadSpellingStuff()`
 - Use <kbd>Option</kbd> + <kbd>Enter</kbd> on "Wonde Woman" and "Supehero" to correct the spelling.